It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 7. Have needed safety equipment installed.

-If your elderly loved one is fearful of bathing for any of the reasons discussed above, get them the safety equipment they need to address the issue.
+If your elderly loved one fears bathing for any of the above reasons, get them the safety equipment they need to address the issue.

 Common examples of bathroom safety equipment for seniors are: